XML RSS

 • Teach bite prevention to your children and any children who come into your care.
 Dogs are ubiquitous in modern life and children are the most likely victims of dog bites.

-• Volunteer at a local shelter that supports and facilitates pit bull rescue and adoptions.
+• Volunteer at a local rescue or shelter that supports and facilitates pit bull adoptions.

-If you're not sure where to start, this site as it expands will be covering the above topics and more.
 I really believe that with enough people working together, we can restore the pit bull to its original nobility and worth in the eyes of the public.
 And, it is to that end that this site is dedicated.
-In the meantime, please contact me with any comments or suggestions that you have.
-I would love to hear from you.